KunalShendge0387/Internship---Python-for-data-science-and-statistical-analysis/README.md

 Projects:

-(Hypothesis testing was done on data belonging to the Binary, Nominal, Ordinal and Scale variables) Single Sample Hypothesis Testing: Analyzing data from General Social Studies or Students Statistics to perform hypothesis testing on a single variable.
+(Hypothesis testing was done on data belonging to the Binary, Nominal, Ordinal, and Scale variables) Single Sample Hypothesis Testing: Analyzing data from General Social Studies or Student Statistics to perform hypothesis testing on a single variable.
-Two Sample Hypothesis Testing: Comparing data from General Social Studies or Students Statistics to conduct hypothesis testing on two variables.
+Two Sample Hypothesis Testing: Comparing data from General Social Studies or Student Statistics to conduct hypothesis testing on two variables.
-Three or More Variables Hypothesis Testing: Analyzing data from General Social Studies or Students Statistics to perform hypothesis testing on three or more variables.
+Three or More Variables Hypothesis Testing: Analyzing data from General Social Studies or Student Statistics to perform hypothesis testing on three or more variables.

 Datasets and Python Libraries used:

 General Social Studies (GSS2012a.csv)
 Students Statistics (StudentStatistics.csv)
-Numpy, Pandas, Matplotlib.pyplot, scipy.stats, and other related.
+Numpy, Pandas, Matplotlib, scipy.stats, and other related.

 Learning Outcomes: